daphne-eu/daphne/scripts/examples/map/performanceTest/mapPerformanceTest.md

 ## Testing
 The tests should show the effectiveness and efficiency of the extended `map()`-kernel:

-1.The utility test examines the effectiveness by of the Pyton Map Kernel.
-It demonstates how this kernel can exeucte functions that are not feasible with pure DaphneDSL.
+1.The utility test examines the effectiveness of the Pyton map kernel.
+It demonstates how this kernel can execute functions that are not feasible with pure DaphneDSL.

-2.The performance test should show the (detoritation of) efficiency of the extended `map()`-kernel in comparison to DaphneDSLs map function, elementwise operations and a Numpy approach in Python:
+2.The performance test should show the efficiency of the extended `map()`-kernel in comparison to DaphneDSLs map function, elementwise operations and a Numpy approach in Python:

 Metrics:
-- `Memory Consumption`: Understand the footprint of our operation.
+- `Memory Consumption`: Understand the footprint of the map operation.
 - `Execution Time`: Gauge the responsiveness and speed.
 - `CPU Load`: Measure the strain on processing resources.

 Arithmetic operations of different complexity as UDFs are invoked on random generated matrices with no sparsity, a seed of 42 and different sizes.

 The performance test consists of 2 python scripts: The [generateTestData.py](/scripts/examples/map/performanceTest/generateTestData.py) scripts generates the data for the different metrics and saves them in .csv-file with the headers `Run,Operation,Implementation,Datatype,MatrixSize,MetricType,Value`.
-The [visualizeTestData.py](/scripts/examples/map/performanceTest/visualizeTestData.py) script visualizes the data in different Boxplots.
+The [visualizeTestData.py](/scripts/examples/map/performanceTest/visualizeTestData.py) script visualizes the data in different boxplots.
 You have the options of visualizing it in different .png images or generate an interactive .html file, where you can more easily display the boxplots in a browser.

 Note that testcases for the general functionality are incorporated in the C++ kernel tests in the test file [AlternativeMapTest.cpp](/test/runtime/local/kernels/AlternativeMapTest.cpp).